Shm013/systemrescue_custom/README.md

    - `unrar`
  - Use `linux` instead of `linux-lts`
  - Easy build with Vagrant (with archiso patches)
- - ssh port is open by default
+ - SSH port is open by default

 ## Build